 In general, diamondback terrapins are usually healthy and parasite-free.
 The most significant health problem for a diamondback terrapin is shell rot.
-Another risk for this species are shell or eye deformities.
+Another risk for this species is deformities of either the shell or eye.
 All of these can occur when the turtle is under stress, is receiving poor nutrition, or is living in water that is either too saline or too fresh.
-To avoid these issues, choose healthy baby diamondback terrapins born in captivity, provide a varied and nutritious diet, and use brackish (mildly salty) water which mimics their natural habitat.
+To avoid these issues, choose healthy baby diamondback terrapins born in captivity, provide a varied and nutritious diet, and use mildly salty water, which mimics their natural habitat.

 Choosing Your Diamondback Terrapin